certbot/certbot/certbot/docs/contributing.rst

-Installers and Authenticators will oftentimes be the same class/object (because for instance both tasks can be performed by a webserver like nginx) though this is not always the case (the standalone plugin is an authenticator that listens on port 80, but it cannot install certs; a postfix plugin would be an installer but not an authenticator).
+Installers and Authenticators will oftentimes be the same class/object (because for instance both tasks can be performed by a webserver like nginx) though this is not always the case (the standalone plugin is an authenticator that listens on port 80, but it cannot install certificates; a postfix plugin would be an installer but not an authenticator).

 Installers and Authenticators are kept separate because it should be possible to use the `~.StandaloneAuthenticator` (it sets